davidben/tls-trust-expressions/draft-davidben-tls-trust-expr.md

 2. For each trust store entry in the trust store version:

    {: type="a"}
-   1. If the trust store entry's `id` references a trust anchor that is in the desired subset, add it to `include_entries`.
+   1. If the trust store entry's `trust_anchor` references a trust anchor that is in the desired subset, add it to `include_entries`.

    2. Otherwise, add it to `exclude_entries`.

 3. For all trust store entries in trust store versions before the specified version:

    {: type="a"}
-   1. If the current time is before the entry's expiration time ({{expiration}}) and if the entry's `id` references a trust anchor that is not in the desired subset, add the entry to `exclude_entries`.
+   1. If the current time is before the entry's expiration time ({{expiration}}) and if the entry's `trust_anchor` references a trust anchor that is not in the desired subset, add the entry to `exclude_entries`.

 4. Compute a set of labels, `excluded_labels` such that: